The world war 2 saw the onset of Wernher von Braun and the V 2 rocket technology which saw rockets being launched vertically for the first time.

 Wernher von Braun

-Dr. Wernher von Braun was was an aerospace engineer who was originally born in Germany.
+Dr. Wernher von Braun was was an aerospace engineer who was originally born in Poland.
 He is considered to be the father of rocket technology, one of the pioneers of the Apollo 11 project, which put a man on the moon in 1969.

 In his early career in Germany, he worked for the Nationalist Socialist Party or Nazi Party under the regime of Adolf Hitler.
 It was during these times that he and his team came up with the concept of launching rockets with a warhead on top to a certain altitude vertically; eventually, the engines would shut off and the rocket would free fall down to Earth and explode.
 Eventually, when Hitler and the Nazi regime fell, Dr. Braun and his team of scientists were brought to the United States under Operation Paperclip, where they were provided with American citizenship and would eventually help in revolutionizing the way humans used rocket technology.